 In many high-cost cities, towns, and counties, apartments and single-family homes are illegally carved up into single-room occupancies.
 While illegally subdividing properties creates affordable units for low-wage workers, it can also threaten residents’ safety and well-being.
 Converted units may be overcrowded and lack basic safety measures, such as smoke detectors or adequate exits in the event of a fire.
 Because they are not legally registered, these units may escape detection (and inspections) unless neighbors complain.
 Some cities, towns, and counties have adopted campaigns to legalize illegally created dwelling units in order to reduce these types of violations and improve tenant safety.

-The City of Santa Cruz Accessory Dwelling Unit (ADU) Development Program is designed to encourage the development of high-quality ADUs that are compatible with the surrounding neighborhood.
+The City of Santa Cruz, CA Accessory Dwelling Unit (ADU) Development Program is designed to encourage the development of high-quality ADUs that are compatible with the surrounding neighborhood.
 The City’s ADU Ordinance establishes ADUs as a principally permitted use within certain zoning districts on residentially zoned lots that are 5,000 square feet or larger.
 Proposed ADUs that comply with setback, height, and parking standards are eligible for a streamlined permitting process and are not subject to public hearing or additional permit requirements.

 - 21st Century SROs: Can Small Housing Units Help Meet the Need for Affordable Housing in New York City?, NYU Furman Center (2018) – This policy brief addresses the question of whether small housing units can and should help meet the housing need previously served by SROs.